BenMiriello/Jarvis/README.md

 ## Settings
 You can create a file called `settings.py` in the root directory based on `settings_example.py`.

-Set mic_port for speech recognition.
-Check which port you want to use:
+On a mac, you may not need to set an audio port.
+The system will usually pick a working audio out port for you.
+However, it may not be the one you want.
+For configuring a Raspberry Pi, however, you will have to set a mic_port in settings for speech recognition.
+Check which port you want to use like this:
 ```
 $ python3
 >>> import speech_recognition as sr